 - Free Entertainment Centers.
 Whether it's a big-screen smart TV or a home theater surround system, electronics quickly depreciate and their values are all over the board.
 Would you buy your own?
 If so, you might find discounted models for thousands less than the builder's inflated value.
 Is there something wrong with your own TV?

 I'm going to say this and get it over with.
 Anything the seller gives you is an item you are paying for.
 The cost is figured into the sales price.
 If you are financing the purchase by getting a mortgage, it most likely then financed by you.
 You are paying a 30-year rate for the concession privilege.

-It's one thing if you agree to, say, pay $200,000 for a home and, after the fact, the seller offers to pay 3% of your closing costs.
+It's one thing if you agree to, say, pay $200,000 for a home and, after the fact, the seller offers to pay 3 percent of your closing costs.
 But that's rarely how it works.
-Typically, you make an offer first, and in that offer you ask for a 3% concession.
-If the seller accepts that offer, you could have just as easily purchased that home for 3% less.
+Typically, you make an offer first, and in that offer you ask for a 3 percent concession.
+If the seller accepts that offer, you could have just as easily purchased that home for 3 percent less.
 Do you really want to finance your own closing costs for 30 years?

 Instead, compare the cost of those items.
 For example:

 - Prepaid Property Taxes.
 In California, a $200,000 home might incur a property tax bill of $2,500 a year.

 - Prepaid Association Dues.
 If your dues are $100 per month, that's $1,200 a year.
 Is a free year of homeowner association dues worth anything in trade?

 - Interest Rate Buy Downs.
 If you do a mortgage buydown, that buy-down fee is figured into your mortgage balance, and the buydown might be in effect for only a few years, not the full term of your loan.